-Qualifying for English Language/Bilingual services at District 63 is a multi-step process that begins when a new student enrolls in a District school.
+Qualifying for English Learning, Dual Language or Bilingual services at District 63 is a multi-step process that begins when a new student enrolls in a District school.

-- After enrolling, parents/guardians complete a Home Language Survey.
+- During student enrollment, parents/guardians complete a Home Language Survey.

 - If the survey indicates that a second language is spoken in the home, the student is given state-mandated language assessment to determine English proficiency.

-- Based on assessment results, District staff determine whether or not a student qualifies for EL/Bilingual services.
+- Based on assessment results, District staff determine whether or not a student qualifies for English Learning, Dual Language or Bilingual services.

-- As mandated by state law, each fall all students enrolled in these programs must take the ACCESS for ELLs® test, which measures their social and academic language proficiency.
+- As mandated by state law, each school year, all students enrolled in these programs must take the ACCESS for ELLs® test, which measures their social and academic language proficiency.

-- When a student receives the state prescribed minimum score to be considered English proficient -- 5.0 overall and 4.2 in reading and writing tests -- s/he is eligible to exit the ELL/Dual Language Program.
+- When a student receives the state prescribed minimum score to be considered English proficient -- 4.8 Overall Composite Proficiency Score -- s/he is eligible to exit the language program.

 Please note that parents have the right to refuse English Learning, Dual Language or Bilingual services .
 Notify the school if you do not wish your child to receive these services.